 You’d better play it fair and follow these tips:

-- Include a signup box and pop-ups in your online store inviting visitors to subscribe to your newsletter.
+- Include the best performing signup box and pop-ups in your online store inviting visitors to subscribe to your newsletter.
 These forms have double value – they gather email addresses for your email campaign as well as cookies for cart recovery emails.
 That is why setting up the subscription form is crucial.
 You may also consider adding a discount code incentive to the pop-up – it will encourage customers to go through with their first purchase.

 - Create a signup page designed especially for collecting emails.
 Share it on social media.
 Update the copy as often as you need to capture fresh emails.